aarondail/react-zoomable-ui/docs/api/classes/viewport.md

 ▸ **destroy**(): _void_

-Called this to detach all event listeners that the [ViewPort](viewport.md) sets up.
+Call this to detach all event listeners that the [ViewPort](viewport.md) sets up.
 After this is called no further updates will happen.

 **Returns:** _void_